COVID digest: German parliament votes to lift restrictions | DW | 19.03.2022

 The 45-year-old has become one of the leading faces of the Dutch anti-vaccine movement.

 France saw its rate of infection grow 25% in the last week, health authorities said.
 It dropped most of its coronavirus restrictions on Monday.
-Admission rate at hospital, however, remain stable.
+Admissions rate at hospitals, however, remain stable.

 adi/jcg (AFP, AP, Reuters, dpa)